nginxinc/nginx-amplify-doc/amplify-guide.md

 You will need to install the Amplify Agent on all hosts that you have to monitor.

-After proper installation, the agent will automatically start to report metrics, and you should see the real-time metrics data in the NGINX Amplify web interface in about a minute or so.
+After proper installation, the agent will automatically start to report metrics, and you should see the real-time metrics data in the NGINX Amplify web interface in about 60 seconds or so.

 NGINX Amplify can currently monitor and collect performance metrics for:

-  1. Operating system (Linux, FreeBSD)
+  1. Operating system (see the list of supported OSes [here](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-faq.md#21-what-operating-systems-are-supported))
   2. NGINX and NGINX Plus
   3. [PHP-FPM](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#php-fpm-metrics)